mlr-archive/old-website/_posts/2017-03-09-Being-successful-on-Kaggle-using-mlr.md

   - Explore the dataset:
     - Which features are numerical/categorical/ordinal or time dependent?
-    - Decide how to handle missing values, it is often enough to
+    - Decide how to handle [*missing values*](https://mlr-org.github.io/mlr-tutorial/devel/html/impute/index.html), it is often enough to
         - impute missing values with the mean, median or with values that are out of range (for numerical features).
         - interpolate missing values if the feature is time dependent.
         - introduce a new category for the missing values (for categorical features).
     - Do exploratory data analysis (for the lazy: wait until someone else uploads an EDA kernel).
     - Insights you learn here, will also help you later (creating new features).